pdf/knife-attribute/README.md

 ## Usage

-In this initial release, only `node attribute set` is implemented, more to follow in the near future.

 To work with attributes of type `default`, `normal` or `override`, use the `-t TYPE` flag (the default type if unspecified is `normal` for `nodes`, and `default` for all other entity types).